nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1g.
 Locations added when creating events are automatically shown in google/apple map when clicked. <br>
 1h.
 Automatically syncs with apple calendar, updates and syncs on the go. <br>

-2. **Google Cal**
+## Google Cal
+##### Strengths

-2a.
-It has CRUD features. <br>
+1. It has CRUD features. <br>
-2b.
-It can link to external applications such as Gmail and Contacts. <br>
+2. It can link to external applications such as Gmail and Contacts. <br>
-2c.
-It has cross-platform features.<br>
+3. It has cross-platform features.<br>
-2d.
-It has a reminder function.<br>
+4. It has a reminder function.<br>
-2e.
-It can support multiple accounts in one device.<br>
+5. It can support multiple accounts in one device.<br>
-2f.
-It can create Event, Reminder or Goal.<br>
+6. It can create Event, Reminder or Goal.<br>
-2g.
-All task created are automatically grouped and colour coded.<br>
+7. All task created are automatically grouped and colour coded.<br>
-2h Clean and simple UI.<br>
+8. Clean and simple UI.<br>
-3i.
-It can be used online or offline.<br>
+9. It can be used online or offline.<br>
-3j.
-It has different kind of viewing options such as Day, 3-day, Week and Month.<br>
+10. It has different kind of viewing options such as Day, 3-day, Week and Month.<br>

+##### Weaknesses
+1. It is not keyboard friendly.<br>
+2. It requires user to have a google account to use it.<br>
+3. It does not have a done function.<br>
+4. It has a steep learning curve.<br>

 ### Any.do
 ##### Strengths